 Yes.
 We have.
 The book is Sacred Landscapes: The Threshold Between Worlds.
 It features the miraculous photographs of Lynn Davis and the wonderfully anecdotal prose of A.T, Mann, and for those of who you brought it in your home…well, your coffee table now vibrates with holiness, doesn’t it?

 In a perfect world, you wouldn’t tackle “Sacred Landscapes” until you’d read a recently published primer — “100 Journeys to the Spirit,” a brisk (225 pages) photograph-driven guide with short essays by Pico Iyer, Michael Ondaatje, Paul Theroux and a few other writers.

-And yet I’m forced to admit that there were many stops on this guided tour of the planet’s most spirit-drenched destinations that I’d never even heard of.
+I’m forced to admit that there were many stops on this guided tour of the planet’s most spirit-drenched destinations that I’d never even heard of.
 Or that I kinda sorta knew about, but couldn’t answer a multiple-choice question on the Geography of Spirit final exam.
 [To buy the book from Amazon, click here.]

 I knew — of course I knew — Bryce Canyon in Utah., the Bighorn Medicine Wheel in Wyoming. the Nazca Lines, the Serpent Mound in Ohio, most of the religious sites (and the book covers the full range).
 I knew — but forgot about — the island off Venice called Torcello.